Nilusche/gin-golang-rest-api/README.md

 ## Description
 This is a dummy  RESTful API using Gin framework.
 It has the following features:
-- CRUD operations for a dummy entity called `User`
+- CRUD operations for a dummy entities called `User` and `Event`
 - JWT authentication
-- Middleware for authentication
+- Cors Validation
 - Middleware for handling CORS
 - MySQL database